Dental Fillings: What They Are and What They Are For

 The simple answer

-A dental filling is a restoration used to repair a damaged area of a tooth.
-Most people hear about fillings in the context of cavities: a dentist removes or prepares the decayed part of the tooth, then fills the space with a material that helps restore the tooth’s shape and function.
+A dental filling is a restoration used to repair a limited area of a tooth.
+Most people hear about fillings in the context of cavities: a dentist removes decayed tooth tissue, prepares the area, and places a material that helps restore the tooth’s shape and function.
+Fillings may also be discussed for certain small chips, worn areas, or older restorations that need repair or replacement.

 What a filling is meant to do